 Definition of EBIT

-The formula for EBIT Calculation
+The Formula for EBIT Calculation

 1. First Method (Direct)

-The formula for the Direct Method are:
+The formula for the Direct Method is:

 In this case,